Cathay Pacific Asia Miles Devaluation 2026: What the May Changes Mean Now

 • Destination: Asia short-haul (Hong Kong, Southeast Asia) → No rush; economy unchanged, business class potentially cheaper

-• Destination: Europe, North America, Australia → Booking before April 30 saves 3,000–4,000 miles and locks in current fuel surcharge rates
+• Destination: Europe, North America, Australia → the pre-April 30 opportunity saved 3,000–4,000 miles; today, compare the live mileage and surcharge

 • No firm travel plans → No urgency; just make sure your miles don't expire